mattrips/scratchPad/ProtocolConformance 200703.md

 ### 1.5.2 Implementations on Two Different Protocols
 *Subject to the limitation stated in Section 1.5.4*, if one implementation is declared in an extension of one protocol and another implementation is declared in an extension of another protocol, then:

-(i) if one of the protocols refines the other protocol, the implementation declared in an extension of the more refined protocol is the more specialized; and
+ - if one of the protocols refines the other protocol, the implementation declared in an extension of the more refined protocol is the more specialized; and
-(ii) otherwise, it is ambiguous which implementation is the more specialized.
+   otherwise, it is ambiguous which implementation is the more specialized.

 ### 1.5.3 Implementations on Same Type
 If two implementations are both declared on the same type (whether in the declaration and/or an extension), then: